-Most of the technical and vocational subjects are for skill-based jobs such as auto-repairs, culinary arts, basic healthcare, and many more.
+Technical Education Teachers teach technical and vocational subjects for skill-based jobs such as auto-repairs, culinary arts, basic healthcare, and many more.

-It is a good job for people who have to teach degrees to take, because not only is it close to what they have learned but they will also be able to focus on one category of a subject—making it more simple than regular teachers who have a hard time in following and organizing the curriculum that they have to follow.
+It is a good job for people who prefer to focus on one category of a subject—making it simpler than regular teachers who follow the curriculum.

-Many Technical Education Teachers work in public schools, so expect that there will be benefits from the government to receive from.
-But there are many business schools that also hire Technical Education Teachers, it just depends if that school is solely dedicated to offering technical and vocational subjects.
+Many Technical Education Teachers work in public schools so you can expect benefits from the government.
+There are also business schools that hire Technical Education Teachers, although it depends if that school offers technical and vocational subjects.

 A teaching degree does not limit your career option to being a teacher only.
-Your teaching degree is a blank canvass that can take you to any direction you want to go to.
+Think of it like a blank canvass that can take you in any direction – depending on what you wanted to paint on it.

 I hope you enjoyed reading and gained an idea of what you would love to do next in your career!